Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Solving Partial Prototype Collapse through Decoupling

 This joint optimization often induces a form of \emph{shortcut learning}, where the prototypes' distribution rapidly collapse into a narrow region of the representation space early in training.
 Such premature collapse undermines the very purpose of learning the prototypes $C$---to provide diverse and informative targets that guide $f_\theta$ toward representations that transfer well to downstream tasks.

-If partial prototype collapse truly stems from the joint optimization of prototypes and encoders, then separating their updates should prevent the collapse.
+If partial prototype collapse is influenced by the joint optimization of prototypes and encoders, then separating their updates may reduce the likelihood or severity of the collapse.
 Motivated by this intuition, and unlike CAPI \citep{darcet2025capi}, which decouples only the teacher's prototypes from the main loss while keeping the student prototypes jointly optimized, we propose a \emph{fully decoupled} training procedure that isolates prototype estimation from encoder learning, \cf Fig.~\ref{fig:dec-jea}, allowing us to directly probe the role of joint optimization in driving collapse.

 \textbf{Proposed Solution: Full Decoupling.} Instead of jointly solving the original loss~\eqref{eq:joint}, over the iterations $t$, we alternate two separate objectives: (i)~update the prototypes by solving an independent unsupervised estimation problem on the latent features, \ie,